Importing, Previewing & Exporting

 The great thing with tabs is that you can drag the tab with one set of enhancements from one side to the other, thus you can compare against another preview.

-Live Render vs Manual Render
+Live Render Preview vs Manual Render Preview

 Playing your Original footage (conveniently within it’s own tab) is as easy as hitting the spacebar on your keyboard or clicking on the Play button.
-Pausing/Stopping is just as simple as either pressing the Pause button or hitting the Spacebar on your keyboard.
-This allows you to easily preview your footage and decide the plan of action that you are wanting to take with this footage.

 When adding an Enhancement, Frame Interpolation, SDR to HDR, Stabilization, Motion Deblur or any combination of the lot, doing a preview before rendering the whole video is ideal.
-There are two ways to do a preview.
-One is with Live Render and the other is with Manual Render.

-Live Render
+Live Render Preview

 Live Render was a heavily requested preview mode.
 It works by immediately doing a preview once an enhancement is applied and gets initiated by either the Spacebar being pressed or the Play button.
 This is great for short videos with light enhancements to see an instant update with your video enhancement applied.